lucifer186/Data-Analysis/README.md

 ## Sample CSV File

-A sample CSV file is provided in the `data_dummy1` directory.
+A sample CSV file is provided in the `temp.csv` directory.
 You can use this file to